juzgenbayev/website/content/pages/Case Briefs/Tokayev, 8 April 2023, On Changes to Constitutional Laws Related to Administrative Reform.md

 Do the Constitutional Law and the Law concerning administrative reform violate the [[Constitution of Kazakhstan]]?
 ## Holding

 Partially.
-The Constitutional Court ruled that both the Constitutional Law and the Law are consistent with the Constitution of the Republic of Kazakhstan.
+The Constitutional Court ruled that both the Constitutional Law and the Law are generally consistent with the Constitution of the Republic of Kazakhstan.
 The court found that the proposed changes align with constitutional provisions regarding the separation of powers, the roles of the President, and the functions of the Government and local executive bodies.

 However, the court identified specific provisions that may cause contradictions in implementation, requiring further change to the provisions: